OloOcki/zaha/README.md

 ### :mag_right: Facade Semantic Segmentation Results at LoFG3

 LoFG stands for Level of Facade Generalization.
-See more in the ZAHA paper introducing the concept [here, pending](pending).
+See more in the ZAHA paper introducing the concept [here](https://arxiv.org/abs/2411.04865).

 |  | PointNet      | PointNet++ | Point Transformer | DGCNN         |
 |-----------------|---------------|------------|-------------------|---------------|